stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 ## Making a Choice: Using Sum Types to select MSFs

-We sometimes need to choose between two or more streaming functions, depending on an input value.
+We sometimes need to choose between two or more stream functions, depending on an input value.
 The canonical example is to make a choice based on `Left` or `Right`, leading to a result, which is again `Left` or `Right`.
 This can again be generalized